 When a smuggler needs his raw power to handle a rare shipment, Rufus can't resist the chance to make enough money to change his life forever.
 He has hope for the first time in years until the curiosity of the local lord and a completely inadequate magical education threaten the only home he's ever known and any possible future with Ferry.

-Join Carillon and Lizzie in 1924 as they investigate the mysterious goldwasser drink in Goblin Fruit.More info →
+Join Carillon and Lizzie in 1924 as they explore the mysterious goldwasser drink in Goblin Fruit.More info →

-Despite himself, he's intrigued when Pross comes to him for help.
-As it becomes clear that there's more going on, he finds himself trusting her more than he has trusted anyone in years.
+Despite himself, Ibis is intrigued when Pross asks for his help.
+When it becomes clear there's more at stake than a single Roman hoard, he finds himself trusting her more than he's trusted anyone in years.

-Together, they are drawn into a web of magic, mystery, and those who would use magic and power for their own ends.More info →
+Share the archaeological adventure with Pross and Ibis in 1926 as they are drawn into a web of magic, mystery, and those who use magic and power for their own ends.More info →

 Laura Penhallow thought she was accepting an invitation for a pleasant house party on a remote island off the coast of Cornwall.
 It was a chance for her to get to know Galen Amberly and his family better and enjoy the sea air.
 Laura wasn't sure about Madam Amberly's plans to marry her son off, but she could use a weekend away, doing something to keep busy after her older sister goes off on a belated honeymoon.